 Mountain bikes can be very expensive, with top of the range models costing up to £10,000.
 So you need to check the cover limit, which is the maximum amount you can claim if your bike is damaged or stolen.

 Get a policy that offers a cover limit that is high enough to replace your bike if it is stolen or damaged.
-This comparison shows the maximum cover each insurer offers.

 Most policies offer new for old replacement, however some may deduct money for wear and tear from your pay out so check the policy carefully.

 Check if your bike is already covered